Mitchell Prywes, MD, FAAPMR, FAAMA

 Mitchell Prywes, MD is a graduate of The Mt.
 Sinai School of Medicine’s Residency program in Physical Medicine & Rehabilitation.

-He is also a Fellow of the American Academy of Physical Medicine & Rehabilitation, Fellow of the American Academy of Medical Acupuncture, and a member of the Fairfield County Medical Association.
+Dr. Prywes is a Fellow of the American Academy of Physical Medicine & Rehabilitation and the American Academy of Medical Acupuncture and a member of the Society of Cannabis Clinicians.

-He is also a member of the Medical Advisory Board for the CT Dept of Consumer Protection’s (DCP) Medical Marijuana Program (MMP).
+Dr. Prywes is an appointed member of the Medical Advisory Board for the CT Dept of Consumer Protection’s (DCP) Medical Marijuana Program (MMP).